 It’s Not a Numbers Game

 Networking is not about seeing how many connections you can make.
-It’s about finding high quality individuals who share your drive, passion and professionalism and who will be useful to not only you, but to the others in your network too.
+It’s about finding high-quality individuals who share your drive, passion and professionalism and who will be useful to not only you, but to the others in your network as well.
 Being part of a high-quality network of twenty people will be far more useful and rewarding than being “connected” to 2000 people on LinkedIn.

 Okay, now that we have the underlying principles out of the way, and we understand what will be required, it’s time to get down to that steps to be taken to build our online network.